-- Traumatic brain injuries: Traumatic brain injuries (TBIs) are the result of a hard hit to the head or a penetrating wound.
-After an accident, this type of injury is usually the result of a direct impact with the steering column, seat, or window.
+- Traumatic brain injuries: Traumatic brain injuries (TBIs) result from a hard hit to the head or a penetrating wound.
+After an accident, this type of injury is usually the result of a direct impact on the steering column, seat, or window.
 It’s impossible to tell whether a brain injury is serious without a thorough examination from a healthcare professional.
-After any truck accident, it’s a good idea to go to the doctor to get checked out, but it’s extremely important if you believe you hit your head.
+After any truck accident, go to the doctor, especially if you hit your head.
 Common symptoms of a TBI include headaches, dizziness, mood changes, sleep changes, and loss of consciousness.

-- Spinal cord injuries: Spinal cord injuries, like traumatic brain injuries, are the result of a powerful force.
+- Spinal cord injuries: Spinal cord injuries, like traumatic brain injuries, result from a powerful force.
 This can be as simple as a heavy blow to the back as your vehicle comes to a stop.
-In most cases, spinal cord injuries result in permanent paralysis from the point of the injury, down.
+In most cases, spinal cord injuries result in permanent paralysis from the point of the injury down.
 If you suspect a spinal cord injury, call for help right away.
 Symptoms include numbness, loss of sensation, difficulty walking, extreme back pain, or loss of bowel or bladder control.

 - Neck and back injuries: The back and neck are particularly vulnerable to injury after an accident.
 The sudden jolt of a collision can cause the body to whip violently forward, then back.
 This can strain the tendons, joints, and discs.
 Whiplash is one of the most common injuries after a motor vehicle accident and is easily treatable.
 However, if you experience pain for several weeks after the accident, check with your doctor or chiropractor to see if there may be additional damage.

 - Broken bones: The human body can only sustain so much force.
-During a collision, the impact between your bones and a part of the vehicle can cause the bone to break.
+During a collision, the impact between your bones and a part of the vehicle can break the bone.
 This can cause extreme pain and difficulty moving.
 For severe breaks, even treatment may not return full function.
 If you suspect a break, do not attempt to put weight on your limb.
 Instead, call for help and go to the hospital.

 - Internal injuries: Internal bleeding or injury can be a life-threatening emergency.
 These injuries typically happen when there is severe trauma.
 In most cases, these injuries require immediate emergency surgery and may require substantial monitoring and follow-up care.